 This is a fixed lens rangefinder camera made in Japan by Taron.
 Taron were not a major manufacturer but seem to have made respectable cameras.
 The basic outline of this camera is much the same as the offerings from Yashica and Petri, etc. In fact, there is little to set it apart.
 There is a rangefinder for focusing – the rangefinder window is 45 mm from the viewfinder window which is far enough to give good accuracy in focusing.
 For comparison, my Yashica Minister D has 35 mm and my Petri 7s has 25 mm (my Soviet Fed 2 has 65 mm!).
-This camera cost, in 1965, £37-15-‘ (in old British money or £37.75 in modern British money).
+This camera cost, in 1965, £37-15-0 (in old British money or £37.75 in modern British money).
 This equates to £1,219 in 2020 values which is a sizeable price.

 focal length: 45 mm

 apertures: f/1.8 to f/16

 shutter: Citizen MVL leaf shutter

 speeds: 1 second to 1/500 seconds plus B

 flash: PC connector